Chaoste/product-slider/README.md

 # js-product-slider
-A smooth jquery slider for presenting products (e.g. musik CDs)
+A smooth jquery slider for presenting products (e.g. music CDs)

-An idea for good query plugin implementation: https://www.script-tutorials.com/how-to-create-your-own-jquery-slider-plugin/
+An idea for a good query plugin implementation: https://www.script-tutorials.com/how-to-create-your-own-jquery-slider-plugin/